 Israel bombs to fight Gaza hackers

-Israel prides itself on its technological prowess.
-It produces tons of scientific research, has Nobel laureates, and over the years, seems to have become a major player in cyber security worldwide, both because of its government activities and the growing private sector, which exports everything, from network security products to tools s from companies like the NSO Group and Cellebrite.
+Israel is proud of its technological capability.
+It produces tons of scientific research, has been awarded the Nobel Prize and over the years, seems to have become a major player in cybersecurity worldwide, both because of its government activities and the growing private sector, which exports everything. from network security products to intrusion tools from companies like NSO Group and Cellebrite.

 Gaza jpg